 The School is owned by PMGW, LLC.
-The School is governed by a committee consisting of five managers.
+The School is governed by a committee consisting of two managers.
 This committee meets on an as needed basis to review and formulate the policies of the School.
-The committee consists of Gary Ratner, Dennis Ratner, Winn Claybaugh, and Luke Jacobellis all owners and partners.
+The committee consists of Gary Ratner and Dennis Ratner.
 PMGW, LLC., DBA Paul Mitchell The School Jacksonville is an independently owned and operated franchisee of Paul Mitchell Advanced Education, LLC.